Henry V (play): Views on warfare

+The Battle of Agincourt depicted in a contemporary miniature, from the St. Alban's Chronicle by Thomas Walsingham.

-Readers and audiences have interpreted the play's attitude to warfare in several different ways.
-On the one hand, it seems to celebrate Henry's invasion of France and military prowess.
-Alternatively, it can be read as a commentary on the moral and personal cost of war.
+Readers and audiences have interpreted the play's attitude to warfare in several ways.
+It seems to celebrate Henry's invasion of France and his military prowess, but it can also be read as a commentary on the moral and personal cost of war.
 Gathered, Shakespeare presents warfare in all its complexity.

-The American critic Norman Rabkin described the play as a picture with two simultaneous meanings.
-Rabkin argues that the play never settles on one viewpoint towards warfare, Henry himself switching his style of speech constantly, talking of "rape and pillage" during Harfleur, but of patriotic glory in his St Crispin's Day Speech.
+The American critic Norman Rabkin described the play as a picture with two meanings.
+He argues that the play never settles on one viewpoint on war, Henry himself changing his descriptions frequently, talking of "rape and pillage" during Harfleur, but of patriotic glory in his St Crispin's Day Speech.

-Some scholars have connected the nationalistic glorification of warfare with contemporary military ventures in Spain and Ireland.
+Some scholars have connected the nationalist glorification of war with contemporary military ventures in Spain and Ireland.
 The Chorus directly refers to the looked-for military triumphs of the Earl of Essex, in the fifth act.
 Henry V himself is sometimes seen as an ambivalent representation of the stage machiavel, combining apparent sincerity with a willingness to use deceit and force to attain his ends.

-Other commentators see the play as looking critically at the reason for Henry's violent cause.
-The noble words of the Chorus and Henry are consistently undermined by the actions of Pistol, Bardolph, and Nym.
+Other commentators see the play as looking critically at the reason for Henry's actions.
+The noble words of the Chorus and Henry are consistently undermined by Pistol, Bardolph, and Nym.
 Pistol talks in a bombastic blank verse that seems to parody Henry's own style of speech.
 Pistol and his friends, thus, show up the actions of their rulers.
 Indeed, the presence of the Eastcheap characters from Henry IV has been said to emphasise the element of adventurer in Henry's character as monarch.